 Landscape Attributes

-Northern Bayberry is a dense multi-stemmed deciduous shrub with a more or less rounded form.
+Bobbee Bayberry is a dense multi-stemmed deciduous shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.